Review by Frank Plowright

 Over the previous books Abe Sapien had been very much a blank slate, a distinctive visual appearance disguising this.
 Here he wanders a world with obvious significance for him, but leaving both he and the reader to interpret the finer detail.
 Mignola’s afterword mentions being confined to bed with flu over a four day period, and the disjointed images provide a semi-hallucinogenic experience in which he appears to participate in his own creation.

 For Hellboy fans and fans of both action stories and gothic horror, Plague of Frogs should provide a very potent and satisfying read.
 The bonus material provided comes in the form of design sketches by Davis along with his notes.
-All content can also be found in the value for money hardback Plague of Frogs volume one, which also contains the previous two collections.
+All content can also be found in the value for money Plague of Frogs 1 issued both in hardback or thick paperback, which also contains the previous two collections.
 The continuity is followed into The Dead.